Skip to main content

 Led by professional disabled dancer Joseph Powell-Main, the workshop will focus on how the classical technique can be approached to allow dancers with different needs to be able to access it.

-The workshop will introduce themes from the Universal Design of Instruction (UDI) technique, first developed by contemporary dance artist Jurg Koch, that looks at different ideas to improve accessibility within the ballet technique.
-UDI has been an incredibly useful tool in Joe’s professional career and practice, and he hopes to share some of what he has learned so far.
+This workshop will introduce themes from the Universal Design of Instruction (UDI) technique.
+Originally developed by Jurg Koch, UDI focuses on different ways to improve accessibility within the ballet technique.
+UDI inspires Joe's practice as a performer, choreographer and teacher.

 Joseph Powell-Main